datt46999/HandWriting/README.md

 ### Dataset:
  **IAM Handwriting Database**: https://fki.tic.heia-fr.ch/databases/iam-handwriting-database.

-    > This cannot be reachable, so we use the processed dataset from **Kaggle**: https://www.kaggle.com/datasets/nibinv23/iam-handwriting-word-database
+ > This cannot be reachable, so I use the processed dataset from **Kaggle**: https://www.kaggle.com/datasets/nibinv23/iam-handwriting-word-database
 ### Remember:
 install torch, torchvision suitable for cuda of computer